 Essential oils have therapeutic properties that you can take advantage of to treat and prevent health problems.

-To treat an anxiety attack, you want to choose essential oils with relaxing and balancing properties.
-Don’t be afraid to take your personal preferences into account, as well.
+Thus, to treat an anxiety attack, you want to choose essential oils with relaxing and balancing properties.
+Nevertheless, don’t be afraid to take your personal preferences into account.

 We recommend the following essential oils:

-You can use essential oils in a room perfume or electronic difusor.
+You can also use essential oils in a room perfume or with electronic diffusion.

 5. Cold water on your eyelids